WilcoLouwerse/Begrafenisplanner-application-NLDesign/TUTORIAL.md

 First let's remove the resources currently in the api, we can do that by just removing the resources form our code base, navigate to the folder where you stored your code and open the folder api/src/Entity , you can find the example entities (the symfony name for resources) there.
 Just delete all the php files in that folder.

-Next let's add our own entities, we can do this in two ways, we can do old fashioned coding, but we can also use the build in maker bundle of the proto component, to quickly generate our entities for us (without the fuss of actual coding).
+Next let's add our own resources, we can do this in two ways, we can do old fashioned coding, but we can also use the build in maker bundle of the proto component, to quickly generate our entities for us (without the fuss of actual coding).

 Let's open a new command line window and navigate to our root folder, exactly like we did under "spinning up your component".
 And then lets fire up maker bundle (make sure that your component is still running in your other command window).
 We can do so by the following command: